The Grade Editor allows you to make changes to a specific student’s score on a specific activity

 - Click the activity title under the student's name to preview the activity without leaving the grader.

-- Content previews the completed activity if available.
-Where applicable, you can adjust scores on individual questions or grading rubric criteria.
+- Content and Questions previews the completed activity if available.
+Where applicable, you can adjust scores on individual questions or grading rubric criteria or modify the due date for the selected student.

 - Score/Activity History tracks all activity attempts, time spent, and scores beginning with the first attempt.